jadenchant/stolaf-pos-form/README.md

 # St. Olaf Program of Study

 St. Olaf Program of Study is a website that allows St. Olaf Students to plan for their four year major.
 It also allows for faculty to review and approve a student's plan.
-This integrates with the [POS Form Backend](https://github.com/kombofuud/pos-form-backend).
+In the future this frontend would integrate with the [POS Form Backend](https://github.com/kombofuud/pos-form-backend).

 ## Technologies List